zonneplan/KiBot/README.md

     - `name`: [string=''] Used to identify this particular output definition.
     - `options`: [dict] Options for the `sch_variant` output.
       * Valid keys:
+        - `dnf_filter`: [string|list(string)=''] Name of the filter to mark components as not fitted.
+                        A short-cut to use for simple cases where a variant is an overkill.
         - `variant`: [string=''] Board variant(s) to apply.

 * STEP (ISO 10303-21 Clear Text Encoding of the Exchange Structure)